What Are Trigger Steps?

 What Are Action Steps?

 Action steps interact with external services to perform specific operations.
 They complement trigger steps by enabling your workflow to not only respond to events but also take actions in various systems.
+Examples of action steps include:- Sending emails

 - Posting Slack messages